 Tip: Using a combination of salted softened butter and Jif peanut butter will give you the best like your Mom made taste.
 I'm not being paid to say this, I honestly like this peanut butter for making these peanut butter cookies.

-- In a small bowl combine the dry ingredients, the sugars, flour, and baking soda.
+In a small bowl combine the dry ingredients, the sugars, and in a separate bowl combine the flour and baking soda.

 - Preheat a conventional oven or your toaster oven to 350 degrees.

 - Place cookie sheet with the dough balls in the freezer while the oven is preheating.

 - After about 10 minutes, remove cookies from the freezer and flatten the dough balls out.
 You can use the bottom of a drinking glass, your hand.